 The fantastic thing about History as a subject, is the wide range of pathways it can lead you down.
+Employers and Universities appreciate the transferable skills in History such as critical thinking and analysis, research skills, communication, a deep understanding of the world around you and work ethic and discipline the study of History requires.
 The skills we teach you support many future career plans you may have.
-Just a few of those options are, Law, as a Solicitor or Barrister or a Magistrate, Publishing or the Media, as a journalist, editor, writer or another management role within publishing, Education, as a teacher or a university lecturer, Public Sector, as an MP, a Social worker, or another form of Civil Servant, Hospitality and Tourism, as a tour guide, Museum Curator or a Tour operator.
+Just a few of those options are, law, as a solicitor or barrister or a magistrate, publishing or the media, as a journalist, editor, writer or another management role within publishing.
+Many historians will stay in education, as a teacher or a university lecturer, archivist, librarian or in the public sector, as an MP, local politician, a social worker, or another form of civil servant.
+There will be opportunities in hospitality and tourism, as a tour guide, museum curator or a tour operator.
 These are just a few of your options, but what you can see is your options are varied.